-&lt;sup>27 The Scenic Lakes Evaluation for the Unorganized Towns in Maine.
+&lt;sup>23 The Scenic Lakes Evaluation for the Unorganized Towns in Maine.
 (Jones 1986, pages 2 and 14) defines a small lake as being less than 500 acres, a medium sized lake as between 500 and 1,999 acres, and a large lake as larger than 2,000 acres.

-&lt;sup>28 Reported in the VIA on page 22 and Exhibit 5: Photo Inventory.
+&lt;sup>24 Reported in the VIA on page 22 and Exhibit 5: Photo Inventory.
 "Structures were identified by Stantec based on the 2009 NAIP imagery for Penobscot and Washington counties as well as the 24K USGS quads, and LURC parcel maps."

-&lt;sup>29 Recreation Opportunity Spectrum (ROS) was used to help describe how Plum Creek's proposed concept plan might change the character of the Moosehead Lake region.
+&lt;sup>25 Recreation Opportunity Spectrum (ROS) was used to help describe how Plum Creek's proposed concept plan might change the character of the Moosehead Lake region.
 Hass, et al. (2004) developed a guidebook to apply the ROS to water-based recreation resources.
-The WROS class suggested here is of a preliminary nature, since a WROS study has not been conducted.

-&lt;sup>30 The Telephone Survey cannot be used for this criterion because a nonprobability sampling procedure was used, therefore the data cannot be generalized beyond the specific 191 respondents (Portland Research Group 2011a).
+&lt;sup>26 The Telephone Survey cannot be used for this criterion because the sampling procedures were not random, therefore the data cannot be generalized beyond the specific 191 respondents (Portland Research Group 2011a).